May Day – A historic change to the financial market

 Historic change on May Day in the stock market

-The U.S. Securities and Exchange Commission (SEC), in 1973, announced to eliminate fixed commission in order to make investment industry more rationale and competitive.
+The U.S. Securities and Exchange Commission (SEC), in 1973, announced to eliminate fixed commission in order to make the investment industry more rationale and competitive.
 Though the change was controversial, on May Day it was eventually decided that discount brokers will be created.
-And eventually within the space, the brokers offered plain vanilla trading services with reduced commission and moved the advice segment under new service offering.
-The move resulted in a do-it-yourself kind of regime and this in turn, transferred to rising penetration of equity investment among individuals, primarily retail investors.
+And eventually, within the space, the brokers offered plain vanilla trading services with a reduced commission and moved the advice segment under new service offering.
+The move resulted in a do-it-yourself kind of regime and this, in turn, transferred to rising penetration of equity investment among individuals, primarily retail investors.